-According to seattle web designer, every 5 to 6 years, your website needs a complete redesign.
+According to Inbound Marketing Agency, every 5 to 6 years, your website needs a complete redesign.

 Design trends and modern creative elements change over time, and your users are expecting a website design that is up to date, easy to use, and on-par with the common trends.